Whatsapp Icon

 Follow-Up Care After Mouth Cancer Treatment

 Completing mouth cancer treatment is a significant milestone, but follow-up care is crucial for ensuring a full recovery and monitoring for any signs of recurrence.
-Here are key components of post-treatment care:
+Here are the key components of post-treatment care:

 Regular Check-Ups